Ever Felt an Airplane Hangover? Here’s Why Flying Wrecks You, And How to Recover Fast

 First up: the air.
 Airplane cabins are super dry…like, desert-level dry.

 The humidity inside a plane is usually 10-20%.
 Normal indoor air is more like 40-60%.
 You’re losing moisture from your skin, your nose, even your lungs, just by sitting there breathing.
+Unfortunately, not breathing isn’t an option, so there’s not much you can do about this.

-Your head aches.
-Your skin feels tight.
-Your mouth is dry no matter how much water you drink.
+That dehydration is a huge reason you feel so crummy for the next 24 hours.
+Your head might ache, your skin could feels tight, and your mouth is dry no matter how much water you drink.

 Most of us won’t pass out or anything, but over hours, it adds up to tiredness, dull headaches, and that weird fuzzy feeling in your head.